They may sound like something out of a Dr.

 What's more?
 The fruit can keep your teeth clean and healthy, thanks to its abrasive quality.

-It also serves as an excellent substitute for natural sugar.
+It also is an excellent substitute for natural sugar.

 How to Cook and Use Loquat?